 We encourage students to live by values and principles they develop through practise in their day-to-day life.
 Through community, volunteering and charitable activities, young people can develop their organisational skills, creativity, teamwork and the ability to apply their learning in new and challenging contexts.

-We would like our students to get involved in the school’s rich musical life and cultural heritage.
-We will, in particular, aim inspire in the rich legacy of faith traditions.
+We like our students to get involved in the school’s rich musical life and cultural heritage.
+We, in particular, aim inspire in the rich legacy of faith traditions.